 A story goes that a rich inhabitant of the city many years ago desired to look up to the hill and see a castle, and so paid for the trees to be parted and the entrance of a castle built for his viewing pleasure.
 The gate still sits atop the hill, and has one of the best views over the town.

-The Victoria Art Gallery is a family-friendly visual spectacle.
+The Victoria Art Gallery is a free, family-friendly visual spectacle.
 Despite being a 19th century building, it blends in with the Georgian-style architectural landscape of the city.
 It houses over 1,500 paintings and sculptures.

 Although The Holburne Museum is a true 18th century installation, you’d be surprised by its contrasting modern rear extension.
 It displays similar fare to the Victoria, with Gainsboroughs and portraits on show, but has a wider range of contemporary artists, such as David Fisher, as well as a few Turners.
 Whether your appetite lusts after the classical or the contemporary, either museum caters.